-Students are required to have all respective site requirements completed and documented with appropriate files uploaded to the electronic management system by the deadline set by the Office of Experiential Learning before the start of the IPPE rotations.
-Site requirements include, but are not limited to, Respective State Pharmacy Intern License(s), immunizations, PPD testing, and a 10 Panel Urine Drug Screening, HIPAA training, OSHA training, CPR training, and First Aid (BLS) training.

-Students are responsible for completing all additional requirements for their assigned sites prior to the start of their community or health system rotation.
-Failure to complete these requirements may result in an inability to begin a rotation and prohibit advancement in the curriculum.
+Students must have all respective site requirements completed and documented with appropriate files uploaded to the electronic management system by the deadline set by the Office of Experiential Learning before the IPPE rotations start.
+Site requirements include, but are not limited to, respective state pharmacy intern license(s), immunizations, PPD testing, a urine drug screening, HIPAA training, OSHA training, CPR training, and First Aid (BLS) training.
+Students are responsible for completing all additional requirements for their assigned sites prior to the start of their rotations.
+Failure to complete these requirements may result in removal from rotation and prohibit advancement in the curriculum.

-Students are required to contact their preceptor 4 weeks prior to the start of their community and health system rotations.
+Students must contact their preceptor 4 weeks before their community and health system rotations start.
 Students should introduce themselves, determine their start day and time, and discuss their schedule with the preceptor.
 If the student has any school- related obligations during the rotation, they should also discuss this information with the preceptor at that time.